mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/simplesearch.rst

 Secure Jetty
 -------------

+In order to secure the Apache Solr outward you must configure the Jetty Security.

-Release of certain IP addresses to access the Jetti.
-Configuration under solr/etc/jetty.xml:
+* Release of certain IP addresses to access the Jetti
+* Configuration under solr/etc/jetty.xml

 .. code-block:: yaml